shane-clark-baruch/MTH4355-Projects/project-2-sched/README.md

 1,3,0,0
 ```

 Creates two processes, `A` and `B`.
-Process A arrives at time 1 and issues an IO after running for 2 time units, becomes blocked for 1 time unit, and will then run for an additional 4 units.
-Process B arrives at time 1 does not issue an IO time and finishes after running for three time units.
+Process `A` arrives at time 0 and runs on the CPU for a total of 5 units. `A` will issue an IO after running for 2 time units, becomes blocked for 1 time unit, and will then run for an additional 4 units.
+Process `B` arrives at time 1 does not issue an IO time and finishes after running for three time units on the CPU.

-All proecsses should be named in alphabetical order starting with A.
+All processes should be named in alphabetical order starting with A.

 ## Output